mritunjaysharma394/vowpal-wiki/Command-line-arguments.md

     --holdout_period arg      holdout period for test only, default 10 --holdout_after arg       holdout after n training examples, default off (disables holdout_period)
-    --early_terminate arg     Specify the number of passes tolerated when holdout loss doesn't decrease before early termination,
+    --early_terminate arg     Specify the number of passes tolerated when holdout loss doesn't decrease before early
-                              default is 3
+                              termination.
+Default is 3

 # Feature namespace options
     --hash arg              how to hash the features.
+                            Available options:
+                                 strings
+                                 all
-Available options: strings, all --ignore arg            ignore namespaces beginning with character <arg>
+    --ignore arg            ignore namespaces starting with character <arg>
-    --keep arg              keep namespaces beginning with character <arg>
+    --keep arg              keep namespaces starting with character <arg>
     --noconstant            Don't add a constant feature
     -C [ --constant ] arg   Set initial value of constant --sort_features         turn this on to disregard order in which features have been defined.
-This will lead to smaller cache sizes --ngram arg             Generate N grams
+Will lead to smaller cache sizes --ngram arg             Generate N grams
     --skips arg             Generate skips in N grams.
 This in conjunction with the ngram tag can be used to generate generalized n-skip-k-gram.
-    --affix arg             generate prefixes/suffixes of features; argument '+2a,-3b,+1' means generate 2-char prefixes for namespace a, 3-char suffixes for b and 1 char prefixes for default namespace --spelling arg          compute spelling features for a give namespace (use '_' for default namespace)
+    --affix arg             generate prefixes/suffixes of features;
+                            argument '+2a,-3b,+1' means generate 2-char prefixes
+                            for namespace a, 3-char suffixes for b, and 1 char prefixes for default namespace --spelling arg          compute spelling features for a give namespace (use '_' for default namespace)

 # Latent Dirichlet Allocation options
-    --lda arg                        Run lda with <int> topics --lda_alpha arg (=0.100000001)   Prior on sparsity of per-document topic weights --lda_rho arg (=0.100000001)     Prior on sparsity of topic distributions --lda_D arg (=10000)             Number of documents
+    --lda arg                        Run lda with <int> topics --lda_alpha arg (=0.100000001)   Prior on sparsity of per-document topic weights
+    --lda_rho arg (=0.100000001)     Prior on sparsity of topic distributions --lda_D arg (=10000)             Number of documents